mhwlng/kiosk-server/README.md

 ## Test Environment

-**This software works with any kind of display, I have been testing with ultra-wide displays :**
+**This software works with any kind of display.
+I have been testing with ultra-wide displays :**

 Touch Display 1920x480 (8.8 inch, IPS panel, default orientation is portrait):